schoenemeyer/gpuserver-architecture/README.md

-# Gpuserver-architecture
+# Multi-GPU Server-architecture

-State-of-the-art Server architectures wirh GPUs
+State-of-the-art Server architectures with 8 ore more GPUs within one dual-socket server.

 Among the 8 GPU Serer solutions in the market, the DGX-1 machine was tuned up specifically for deep learning.
 One of the major advantages compared to PCI based solution is the huge bandwidth of the NVLink .